Use Cases

 UC-8: Export Diagram Views

-A developer or CI pipeline exports diagram views as PNG or SVG images for use in documentation or reports.
+Trigger: A developer or CI job runs bausteinsicht export to render views as images for documentation or reports.

 Preconditions